Astrocytic Ion Dynamics: Implications for Potassium Buffering and Liquid Flow: Microscale water flow

 We further assume increased osmotic pressure equivalent to $1000~\mathrm{mmHg}$ within a cube of sides $100~\mathrm{\mu m}$.
 According to our assumptions this volume will contain $A_\mathrm{m}=2 \cdot 10^7~\mathrm{\mu m^2}$ of membrane area.
 The osmotic pressure corresponds to a concentration difference of less than $60~\mathrm{mOsm/L}$ between the inside and the outside of the membrane, cf. Eq.~\ref{eq:Morse}.
 The net rate of water influx to the astrocytes within the volume is then

 This initial influx rate corresponds to twice the total volume $V$ per second, and for a standard extracellular volume fraction of $20~\%$ it corresponds to a net influx rate of 10 times the ECS volume per second.
 However, as water moves from the ECS to the intracellular space, the osmotic pressure will be reduced according to Eq.~\ref{eq:osmosis_exponential}.
 If we assume both the ECS and the astrocytic volume fraction to be $20\%$ of the total volume \cite{Hertz:2006jw}, the astrocytic osmolarity to be $330~\mathrm{mOsm/L}$, and the extracellular osmolarity to be $270~\mathrm{mOsm/L}$, the system will, according to Eqs.~\ref{eq:volume_fraction_exponential} and \ref{eq:tau_swell}, reach equilibrium when the extracellular volume fraction is $18\%$ and the intracellular is $22\%$, and the time constant will be $\tau=9.2~\mathrm{ms}$.
-This is in good agreement with experimental results from Tong et al.~\cite{Tong:2012jp}.
+This is in good agreement with experimental results from Tong et al.~\cite{Tong:2012jp}, and is a consequence of the high area to volume density of astrocytic membrane area within the brain.

-These simple considerations show that the osmotic response to neural activity is fast and the transmembrane influx rate of water may be substantial.
+These simple considerations show that the osmotic response to neural activity is fast and the transmembrane influx rate of water may be substantial within a given volume of tissue, although single astrocyte somas swell substantially slower when located in an extracellular solution with constant extracellular osmolarity \cite{Pangrsic2006}.